brodriguez8774/django-expanded-test-cases/docs/source/quickstart.rst

 console on test failure.
 This feature works best when running tests via **PyTest** and thus is the recommend way to run tests.
-For a complete explanation as to why, see the important note below.
+For a complete explanation as to why, see the "important" note below.

 Please refer to the `PyTest Configuration QuickStart`_ section for setting up **PyTest** to work with this package.